jerik/socket-io-on-docker/README.md

 ## 7. Try it on the host browser.

 http://localhost:3000 on the host browser does not work.
 You neeed to get the port of your app that docker mapped.
 This you can see in the ``docker ps`` output under the column PORTS.
-In my case
+In my case:

 ```
 0.0.0.0:49160->3000/tcp
 ```

-So we have to use port 49160 in the browser http://localhost:49160 Chakka, it works!
+So we have to use port 49160 in the browser http://localhost:49160.
+Chakka, it works!

 ## 8. Connect to the docker container